-The 11 Components of a Best-In-Class 360° Assessment Crucial elements for your by Joe Folkman and Jack Zenger

-360 assessment

-360-degree assessments are the backbone of most corporations' leadership development programs.
+The 11 Components of a Best-In-Class 360-Degree Assessment by Jack Zenger and Joe Folkman The 11 Components of a Best-In-Class 360-Degree Assessment 360-degree assessments are the backbone of most corporations' leadership development programs.
 But not all surveys are in the same class as far as quality, the effectiveness of the implementation process, and the added services that they offer.

-The 11 Components of a Best-In-Class 360° Assessment

-Crucial elements for your 360 assessment

-by Joe Folkman and Jack Zenger

 360-degree assessments are the backbone of most corporations' leadership development programs.
-More than 85% of Fortune 500 companies use multi-rater feedback as a central part of their overall leadership development processes.
+More than 85 percent of Fortune 500 companies use multi-rater feedback as a central part of their overall leadership development processes.
 They are popular because they provide leaders with empirical data revealing how others perceive their strengths and weaknesses.
-This candid information is extremely helpful because, as our research shows, we are 1⁄2 as accurate at identifying our own strengths and areas which need improvement, as others are in our work group.

-While many organizations technically have the capability to construct a 360 process internally, more than 95% of those conducting 360 assessments use an external organization to supply this service.
+This candid information is extremely helpful because, as our research shows, we are half as accurate at identifying our own strengths and areas which need improvement as others are in our work group.
+While many organizations technically have the capability to construct a 360-degree process internally, more than 95 percent of those conducting 360-degree assessments use an external organization to supply this service.
 There are undoubtedly many reasons for this outsourcing.
 Among them is the superior confidentiality and anonymity the external organization provides and the added confidence this gives to all respondents that their replies are safeguarded.
 Another valuable feature the external supplier is often able to provide is normative percentile scoring comparisons, which allows the organization to compare itself to other companies in their industry.
 Because the external organization specializes in measurement, they bring a higher level of sophistication and flexibility to the instruments they design.

-There are many vendors that can supply organizations with 360-degree assessments, but not all are in the same class as far as quality, the effectiveness of the implementation process and the added services that they offer.
-With such a wide variety of instruments available, is it important to discern what qualifies as an effective 360 assessment.
-The following eleven points are derived from Zenger Folkman's extensive research on the important components of a best-in-class 360.

-Following are the elements that we believe to be the most important:
+There are many vendors that can supply organizations with 360-degree assessments, but not all are in the same class as far as quality, the effectiveness of the implementation process, and the added services that they offer.
+With such a wide variety of instruments available, it is important to discern what qualifies as an effective 360-degree assessment.
+The following eleven points are derived from Zenger Folkman's extensive research on the important components of a best-inclass 360-degree assessment.
+These are the elements that we believe to be the most important: 1.
+Empirically derived competencies and items As 360-degree assessments began to grow in popularity, many organizations became interested in customizing assessments to match their own competency models.

-1. EMPIRICALLY DERIVED COMPETENCIES AND ITEMS

-As 360-degree assessments began to grow in popularity, many organizations became interested in customizing assessments to match their own competency models.
 Assessment items were based on what people thought were important behaviors, not on data that determined which competencies truly differentiated high performers from low performers.
 This fallacy has a significant impact on the results of the assessment because what is assumed to differentiate the best leaders from poor leaders may not actually be a differentiator at all.
 Take, for example, the behavior of being on time to meetings.
 One might naturally assume that leaders who are always on time to meetings would be perceived as much more effective than those who are not on time.
 In fact, there is no difference between the best and the worst leaders when it comes to being on time.

-Many 360s created today consist of "wise individuals" writing items they think are differentiators, but which have not been empirically tested.
+Many assessments created today consist of "wise individuals" writing items they think are differentiators, but which have not been empirically tested.
 At Zenger Folkman, we gathered statistical data on over 2,000 items from 200,000 evaluations of 20,000 leaders.
 It was then possible to determine, based on research not assumptions, what differentiated the best from the worst performers.
 The result was 16 empirically-derived "differentiating" competencies.